guydunton/prisma-testing-example/README.md

 # PGlite testing

-How can we write code which uses PGlite locally & a prisma adapter to write good unit tests
+We can write Prisma tests against an in-memory database using PGlite with a Prisma adapter.
+This repo shows an example setup.

 ## Start the database